-Full proposals may cover a project/award period of up to 5 years, but shorter-term project proposals that fully address program priorities are also encouraged.
-Multi-year awards may be funded incrementally on an annual basis, but, once awarded, those awards will not compete for funding in subsequent years.
+Full proposals may cover a project/award period of up to 5 years, but shorter-term project proposals will also be welcomed.
+Multi-year awards may be funded incrementally on an annual basis, but once awarded those awards will not compete for funding in subsequent years.
 Each award requires a project description that can be easily divided into annual increments of meaningful work representing solid accomplishments.

 The following is a description of multi-year awards for those applicants subsequently recommended for award.
 Multi-year awards are awards which have an award/project period of more than 12 months of activity.
 Multi-year awards are partially funded when the awards are approved, and are subsequently funded in increments.
 One of the purposes of multi-year awards is to reduce the administrative burden on both the applicant and the operating unit.
 For example, with proper planning, one application can suffice for the entire multi-year award period.
 Funding for each year?s activity is contingent upon the availability of funds from Congress, satisfactory performance, and is at the sole discretion of the agency.
-Multi-year funding is appropriate for projects to be funded for 2 to 5 years.
+Multiyear funding is appropriate for projects to be funded for 2 to 5 years.
 Once approved, full applications are not required for the continuation out years.